 The NFB national convention packs an unbelievable number of activities into six days.
-Day one is set-up day, which also includes the parents' seminar, a national orientation and mobility conference, several technology seminars, and other special meetings and events as well as the Rookie Roundup.
-On day two, registration begins in the morning, and the Resolutions Committee convenes in the afternoon.
+Day one includes the parents' seminar, a national orientation and mobility conference, several technology seminars, and other special meetings and events as well as the Rookie Roundup.
+On day two, registration begins in the morning and the Resolutions Committee convenes in the afternoon.
 The agenda also lists other special meetings.
 On day three, the national board of directors meeting, which is open to all, occurs in the morning and various committees, groups, and divisions gather in the afternoon and evening.
-Day four brings the opening of the formal convention, with the roll call of states in the morning, and the Presidential Report and other program items in the afternoon.
+Day four brings the opening of the formal convention, with the roll call of states in the morning and the Presidential Report and other program items in the afternoon.
 There are more committee and divisional meetings on the evening of day four.
 On day five, general convention sessions are held in both the morning and the afternoon.
 Elections are scheduled on this day, as well.
 Day six is the last day of convention; the morning and afternoon general sessions are followed by the annual evening banquet, a convention highlight.

 THE PRESIDENTIAL REPORT

 One of the major presentations each year is a report delivered by the national President to the entire convention on the Federation's activities and progress during the previous year.
 All attendees are urged to be present for this major event, which is usually the first item on the afternoon agenda on day four.
 The President will tell you and your fellow conventioneers about the legal victories we have won when blind people faced discrimination, the new programs and initiatives we've started to help blind people achieve success in all aspects of life, the ways in which we're making technology more accessible to the blind, and more.
 You'll also hear the stories of individual members who are living the lives they want.

 COMMITTEES, GROUPS, AND DIVISIONS

-In addition to the three days of general convention sessions, many smaller groups affiliated with the NFB hold their annual meetings at the time of the national convention.
+In addition to the three days of general convention sessions, many smaller groups affiliated with the NFB hold their annual meetings during the national convention.
 These are groups such as blind students, blind lawyers, parents and teachers of blind children, blind secretaries, blind businessmen and women, blind teachers, blind guide-dog users, blind computer users, blind rehabilitation professionals, blind seniors, and blind diabetics.
-These meetings are open to all, and the first-time convention attendee should look at the agenda to select those which might be of interest to him or her.
+These meetings are open to all, and you will want to look at the agenda to select those which might be of interest to you.
 Attendees are encouraged to attend more than one division meeting if they have interest in more than one area.
 Some of these committees or divisions collect dues, and some do not.

 For those who have not pre-registered online, registration starts on day two.
-All attendees are requested to register, and the outstanding hotel group rates are not available to those who do not.
+All attendees are requested to register and the outstanding hotel group rates are not available to those who do not.
 In addition, to be eligible for door prizes you must be registered.
 An official badge is issued to each registrant and should be worn throughout convention week.
 Banquet tickets for the banquet held on the final night of convention week are available for purchase when you register.
-Banquet tickets should be purchased as early in the convention as possible and are not available for purchase after the beginning of the morning session on day five.
+Banquet tickets should be purchased as early in the convention as possible and are not available for purchase after the lunch break on day four.

 THE BANQUET TICKET EXCHANGE

-All convention attendees are encouraged to attend the annual banquet on the sixth night of convention week.
+All convention attendees are encouraged to attend the banquet.
 When the convention and banquets were smaller, attendees simply went to the banquet hall, waited in line to enter, and found a seat once inside.
 Now, because more than two thousand people will be present, a system for reserved seating has been developed.
 Purchase your banquet ticket at the time of registration.
 Then you can turn in that ticket to whoever is assigned to get reserved seats for your affiliate or you can pool your ticket with a group of friends so that you can all sit together.
 Your group designee will hand in the tickets at banquet exchange, and in return will get the same number of tickets, but now with an assigned table number.
 You should get your new ticket from the banquet exchange designee and present it at the banquet.
 If needed, volunteers will help you find your table, and you can then enjoy the banquet with your Federation family.

 STATE DELEGATIONS IN THE GENERAL SESSIONS

 During the three days of general convention sessions, the meeting hall will be set up with flags indicating the location of each of the state affiliates.
 The number of seats per delegation is based upon the registration figures.
 It's a good idea to sit with your affiliate's delegation.
-In this way, people can be located easily if they are needed, and official voting delegates have the membership at hand if they wish to poll the delegation on voting issues, or if they wish to determine the consensus of their affiliate's representatives.
+In this way, people can be located easily if they are needed.
+Moreover, official voting delegates have the membership at hand if they wish to poll the delegation on voting issues or if they wish to determine the consensus of their affiliate's representatives.

 The general sessions consist of program items, reports, panel discussions, elections, and official votes on policy issues.
 General convention sessions customarily are chaired by the Federation President.
 Floor microphones are available for comments and questions from the audience when time permits.

-Often, on votes for elections, motions, or for the adoption of resolutions, the President will call for voice votes.
+Usually, on votes for elections, motions, or for the adoption of resolutions (see below), the President will call for voice votes.
 In such cases, it is usually clear that a vast majority has voted one way or another.
 However, if the outcome of a particular vote is not absolutely clear, then the President will ask for a roll call vote.
-In the event of a roll call vote, only official delegates of the state affiliates may vote.
+In the event of a roll call vote, only official delegates of the affiliates may vote.

-In order to be as democratic as it can be in its decision-making, the Federation has decided that each state affiliate will have one vote during a roll call vote.
-At the opening general session, each affiliate names its official voting delegate—and an alternate or alternates in the event that the official delegate is absent at the time of a given vote.
+In order to be as democratic as it can be in its decision making, the Federation has decided that each state affiliate will have one vote during a roll call vote.
+At the opening general session, each affiliate names its official voting delegate and an alternate or alternates in the event that the official delegate is absent at the time of a given vote.
 Then, when a roll call vote is taken, only the official voting delegates may cast votes.
 Therefore, a maximum of fifty-two official votes may be cast.
 The secretary keeps the official tally and announces votes once decisions have been made.
 The official delegate may poll his or her delegation on the question or motion being considered, which is one reason why it's a good idea to sit with your affiliate's delegation.

-Some have asked why the Federation does not follow the "one person, one vote" rule.
+Some have asked why the Federation has not adopted a "one person, one vote" policy.
 The concern with this method is that a very few large state affiliates could control the outcome on every issue.
-Therefore, the Federation has opted to have the kind of representation allowed in the United States Constitution for the U.S. Senate, wherein each state has equal representation.
+Therefore, the Federation has opted to give each state equal representation, as the United States Constitution does with respect to the U.S. Senate.

 The Federation has a national board consisting of President, First Vice-President, Second Vice-President, Secretary, Treasurer, and twelve additional board members, each of whom serve for terms of two years.
 The five constitutional officers and six of the twelve board members are elected during national conventions in even-numbered years, and the remaining six board members are elected at conventions during odd-numbered years.